lehasaS/PGPChatApp/README.md

 **_A Note on the AsymmetricUtility unit tests_**: To run the unit tests for AsymmetricUtility, please remove the "BC" in the `getInstance()` method in the  `AssymetricUtility.java` class when you generate the keys.

 ### Compilation
+In the directory with the java files do the following:
 To compile all java files:
 ```
 [Windows] javac -cp '.\extlibs\*' .\*.java